Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/multi-select-menu.md

 </View>
 ```

+### Multi select in a modal

-This multi select is in a portal.
+This multi select is in a modal.

 ```js
 const {StyleSheet} = require("aphrodite");